 It's difficult to erase the taste of guilt

-we learned to keep in our mouths.
+we kept in our mouths.
+We are learning

-But happiness touches down lightly,
+Happiness touches down lightly,

 like wings, every now and then.